MosheBerman/MBTileParser/README.md

 If you're stuck on Xcode 4.4, you can [hack subscripting support](http://petersteinberger.com/blog/2012/using-subscripting-with-Xcode-4_4-and-iOS-4_3) into Xcode, but I'm not supporting this.
 Seriously, upgrade Xcode to the latest version.

 Even if your project doesn't use ARC, you'll want to compile MBTileParser with ARC.
 Use the `-fobjc-arc` compiler flag for that.

-**Demo:**

-Clone or download the repository.
-The code is thoroughly commented and serves as its own demo.
-(Just remember that selling the demo is a violation of the license.)

-**How to use:**

-Copy the GameEngine folder out and just use it, The classes are all in there.

-**A word on the TMX format, Tiled, and TexturePacker:**

-The TMX file format is used by Tiled, a tool which helps you make world maps for games.
-(You can download Tiled [here](http://mapeditor.org)).
-The TMX format is explained in detail on the [tiled GitHub repository wiki](https://github.com/bjorn/tiled/wiki/TMX-Map-Format).
-The developer of TexturePacker, Andreas Löw, was kind enough to give me a license a while back.
-Thanks Andreas!
-You can [get TexturePacker from his website](http://www.codeandweb.com/texturepacker).

-**License:**

 License:
 ========